sdrasco/EdgeWalker/README.md

 - **Premium**: The cost of buying an option contract.
 - **Breakeven Price**: The stock price at which an options strategy results in neither a profit nor a loss.
 For a call option, the breakeven price is the strike price plus the premium paid.
 For a put option, it’s the strike price minus the premium.
 - **Straddle**: A strategy where an investor buys both a call option and a put option for the same stock with the same strike price and the same expiration date.
 This strategy is used when the investor expects a price movement but is unsure of the direction.
 - **Upper and Lower Breakeven Prices**: In a straddle, the upper breakeven price is the point at which the stock price needs to rise for the call option to break even.
 The lower breakeven price is where the stock must fall for the put option to break even.
-When the stock price is between the upper and lower breakeven prices, exericising would result in a loss.
-When the stock price is above the upper breakeven price or below the lower breakeven price, exericising would result in a profit.
+When the stock price is between the upper and lower breakeven prices, exercising would result in a loss.
+When the stock price is above the upper breakeven price or below the lower breakeven price, exercising would result in a profit.
 - **Strangle**: Similar to a straddle, but the call and put options have different strike prices.
-They will have a different total cost or premium than a straddle, but will also have a different sized gap between the uper and lower breakeven prices.
+They will have a different total cost or premium than a straddle, but will also have a different sized gap between the upper and lower breakeven prices.

 Edge Walker searches for the most “balanced” strangles—those with the smallest difference, or narrowest gap, or sharpest edge, between the upper and lower breakeven prices.
 By sharpening this edge, you reduce the conditions under which losses occur.
 Edge Walker was made to try and find trades as near as possible to the ideal scenario in which the upper and lower breakeven prices are identical.

 ## Future Plans